 We hope you can spend a little time helping your child find their old favourites and some new ones.
 We have tried to be very sensitive to keeping the site familiar for our young audience, whilst moving on slowly.
 To allow our audience to keep up, we have planned a series of website releases rather than one big change.
-This summer release is one of the biggest changes and forms a solid foundation for us to now build on.

 My child doesn’t want the new site!

 Change is always a delicate subject with little children.
 We are sorry if anyone becomes upset due to the change but hopefully, once you go exploring, you’ll all become familiar over time.
 We have tried our best to change the site slowly and sensitively.
 It can be a confusing time but it can help if you stay upbeat about it and show them all the positives such as exciting new games or old familiars.

 If they do get upset by the changes - perhaps you could spend a little time exploring the site together.
 We may try but we cannot shelter children from changes in life, but we can teach them how to handle it.
 Why not pretend to go on a voyage of discovery with them?
 Or, you could try to make it into a game with phrases like, “Let’s see what happens if you press this button…” or maybe try hide and seek such as -“Where do you think your favourite game could be…”.
 It may take a little time for them to find new routes but we’re sure they’ll get there.

 Where can I find the recipes from I Can Cook?